Guilty plea in murder of Down syndrome woman Lena Zhang Harrap

 "Her wicked sense of humour backed up by a mischievous smile brought much joy to those who taught her."

-Prosecutor Matthew Nathan said the Crown would be seeking a sentence of preventive detention on Shamar's sexual violation charge.
+Prosecutor Matthew Nathan said the Crown would be seeking a sentence of preventive detention on Sharma's sexual violation charge.

-In December last year, Justice Fitzgerald found Shamar fit to stand trial after reviewing two psychiatrist and psychologist reports.
+In December last year, Justice Fitzgerald found Sharma fit to stand trial after reviewing two psychiatrist and psychologist reports.

 His lawyer Jonathan Hudson, originally entered not-guilty pleas on his client's behalf and sought to order two other reports to address the defendant's mental health.